stywen/artix/README.md

 ```

-Now you have to create partitions, i choose the following partitioning scheme:
+Now you have to create partitions, i choose the following partitioning scheme (when working with cfdisk make sure type ist GPT except if you are doing it on a VM then choose DOS):

 - partition 1 boot 128M
 - parititon 2 root 15G